-Attracting diverse talent is important for Bell’s evolving business environment as we continue to lead in a highly competitive marketplace.
-To secure access to top new talent, we drive a variety of initiatives that build a community of job seekers through our career site and across social media, with a focus on attracting and hiring diverse candidates who reflect the customers and communities we serve.
+Attracting diverse talent is important in Bell’s evolving business environment as we continue to lead in a highly competitive marketplace.
+To secure access to top new talent, we drive a variety of initiatives that build a community of job seekers, with a focus on attracting and hiring diverse candidates who reflect the customers and communities we serve.

-To increase the hiring of underrepresented groups in 2020, Bell advertised job opportunities and sponsored Career Fairs with organizations that connected us with high-potential diverse talent including: Ascend Canada, Black Professionals in Tech Network, Canadian National Institute for the Blind, HireBIPOC, JVS Toronto, Lime Connect, Military Spousal Employment Network, Onyx, Pride at Work Canada, Spectrum Works, Women in Communications and Technology, and a number of other diversity-focused, on-campus student groups.
-On the international scale Bell is a founding partner of Career Edge, which enables us to source talented, internationally trained professionals and persons with disabilities.
+In 2021, Bell continued to prioritize hiring more people from underrepresented groups by advertising job opportunities and partnering on career-focused events and programs with organizations that connect us with high-potential diverse talent, including: Black Professionals in Tech Network, Canadian National Institute for the Blind, HireBIPOC, JVS Toronto, Lime Connect, Military Spousal Employment Network, Onyx, Pride at Work Canada, Women in Communications and Technology and a number of other diversity-focused, on-campus student groups.
+Bell is also a founding partner of Career Edge, which enables us to source talented, internationally-trained professionals and persons with disabilities.
 As part of our diversity and inclusion strategy, we ask job seekers to self-identify so that we can ensure diverse representation in our shortlists of qualified candidates.
 Through all of these initiatives as well as our ongoing and new partnerships, we hired more candidates who identify as women, BIPOC (Black, Indigenous, and People of Colour) and persons with disabilities in 2021 than in 2020.
 As a result of our efforts, Bell was named one of Canada’s Top Diversity Employers for a fifth consecutive year.

-Bell actively works to help Canadian Veterans, reservists, and their spouses find career opportunities within our company.
-Bell gives qualified Canadian Veterans priority in hiring across all Bell operations, building on our long and proud tradition of supporting Canada’s military men and women.
-We also provide training to our recruiters to understand how Veterans’ skills are transferable, the benefits of hiring a Veteran, and how to support Veterans and reservists throughout the recruitment process.
-Since 2013, Bell has hired more than 470 Veterans and Veterans’ spouses.
-To continue this momentum, in 2019 we became a partner of the Military Family Services Spousal Employment Network.
+Bell also actively works to help Canadian Veterans, Reservists and their spouses find career opportunities within our company.
+Bell gives qualified Canadian Reservists and Veterans priority in hiring across all Bell operations, building on our long and proud tradition of supporting members of Canada’s military.
+We also provide training to our recruiters to understand how service members' skills are transferable, the benefits of hiring a service member and how to support service members throughout the recruitment process.
+Since 2013, Bell has hired more than 515 Reservists, Veterans and their spouses.
+Bell is also a partner of the Military Family Services Spousal Employment Network.
 This network supports sustainable career development among military spouses, thereby leading to the cultivation of financially stable and satisfied military families who directly contribute to the operational effectiveness of the Canadian Armed Forces.
-Bell is also proud to continue our corporate support of True Patriot Love since 2010, as well as being the Presenting Sponsor of the annual True Patriot Love Toronto Tribute Dinner – the largest fundraising event in support of Canada’s military.
-Backed by matching a $1 million donation from Bell Let’s Talk and True Patriot Love, the Bell True Patriot Love Fund provided $2 million and 100 grants by the end of 2020 to support mental health programs for military members, Veterans, and their families.